Relintai/pandemonium_engine_docs/tutorials/shaders/advanced_postprocessing.md

   float depth = texture(DEPTH_TEXTURE, SCREEN_UV).x;

+Note:
-.. note:: Similar to accessing the screen texture, accessing the depth texture is only
+ Similar to accessing the screen texture, accessing the depth texture is only
           possible when reading from the current viewport.
 The depth texture cannot be accessed from another viewport to which you have rendered.